 - Add testimonials to your website and/or newsletters.

-- Provide information via blogs or emails, which allow your fans to share and "like" across multiple platforms.
+- Provide information via blogs or emails, which allows your fans to share and "like" across multiple platforms.

 Having this social backing allows for potential clients to feel reassured with their decision, and comfortable that the services you offer will be in-line with their peer's experiences.